 What costs do I need to estimate for my studies?

 We are convinced that the tuition fees really should not be considered as costs, but rather as an investment into your future.
-Still, it is crucial for you to consider the tuition fees, the living costs and the various means of financing them in advance.
+We will be happy to help you find a good way to finance your studies.

 The Reverse Generation Contract (UGV) - CHANCEN eG

 We would like to make it easier for qualified young people to study at the Karlshochschule by enabling them to study regardless of their personal financial background.
 In cooperation with CHANCEN eG, we also offer the Reverse Generation Contract (UGV).

 With the option, CHANCEN eG takes over the contributions during the studies so that our students can concentrate on their studies.
 In return, the students commit to enabling the next generation to do the same: once they are in employment, they pay back a percentage of their income to finance subsequent study places.

 Public funding opportunities

 1. Federal Education Assistance Act (BAföG)

 Thanks to public funding, students at Karlshochschule are generally entitled to the Federal Training Assistance Act (Bundesausbildungsförderungsgesetz, BAföG for short), which is funded by the Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung, BMBF).
 All necessary forms can be found at www.bafög.de.
 Here you can also find the digital application.

 If you are a citizen of a member state of the EU, Switzerland, Liechtenstein, Iceland or Norway, you are eligible for BAföG if you meet one of the following requirements: